Simple Charitable Giving Strategies to Save on Your Taxes

 Donor-advised funds: Is your taxable income higher this year than you expect it to be in the future?
 Perhaps you are retiring soon and are moving to a lower tax bracket.
 Or maybe you have a large windfall this year, which you do not expect to continue.

-When you set up a donor-advised fund and transfer money into it this tax year, you can receive a large tax deduction for the amount of your gift based on your current tax bracket.
-So, you get the tax deduction now, and the money can be invested to grow and then be sent out to non-profits in future tax years.
-You receive the tax deduction while you are in a higher tax bracket, and then send the funds out later when your bracket should be lower.
+When you set up a donor-advised fund and transfer money into it this tax year, you can receive a large tax deduction for the amount of your gift.
+Again, you receive the deduction this year based on your current tax bracket.
+You get the tax deduction now, and the money can be invested to grow and then be sent out to non-profits in future tax years.
+You receive the tax deduction while you are in a higher tax bracket, and then send the funds out later when your bracket may be lower.

-Appreciated stock gifts: Have you owned a stock or mutual fund for several years that has a substantial gain?
+Appreciated stock gifts: Do you own a stock or mutual fund that currently has a substantial unrealized gain?
 If you sell this position, you will pay capital gains taxes.
 Often, it makes sense to transfer the appreciated stock or fund directly to a nonprofit.
 The nonprofit receives the shares, and then sells the position shortly after they receive it.

-You avoid the capital gains tax.
-The non-profit receives the proceeds tax-free, and benefits the same as though you wrote them a check.
+You avoid the capital gains tax and the non-profit receives the proceeds tax-free.
 Sounds like a win-win to me!

 If you are considering the strategy, make sure that you have owned the position for more than 12 months.
 Otherwise, you may still incur capital gains.

 Itemizing every other year: Some people may save money on their taxes by sending out charitable gifts in late December for the following year.
 Essentially, you itemize in the years when you double-up your giving, and take the standard deduction in the other years.

 Your financial advisor or CPA should be able to calculate the amount of tax savings by utilizing the strategy.
 This strategy can work best with younger taxpayers who give significantly and have other itemized expenses, such as mortgage interest.